 About the trilogy: In Mr. Mercedes, our hero, retired police detective Bill Hodges along with his motley crew of misfits hunted Brady Hartfield who killed eight people in what is now referred to as the Mercedes Massacre.
 In Finders Keepers, they handle the case of villain Morris Bellamy who went off his rocker when an author changed a character.
-All the while Bill has been keeping tabs of Brady and in End of Watch Bill’s worst fears are confirmed.
+All the while Bill has been keeping tabs on Brady and in End of Watch Bill’s worst fears are confirmed.

-End of Watch weaved the elements of classic King horror and paranormal into a brilliant, fast paced suspense thriller that had me listening into the wee hours of the evening.
+End of Watch weaved the elements of classic King horror and paranormal into a brilliant, fast-paced suspense thriller that had me listening into the wee hours of the evening.
 The tale unraveled like a symphony and the diabolicalness of villain Brady Hartfield along with the twisted delivery made me deliriously giddy.
 Stephen King used technology to deliver this tale as he blended a psychopathic mind seeking revenge along with the chills and thrills of a classic suspense novel.
 The supernatural elements were well done, with an air of believability that is classic King.
 I found myself holding my breath as King delivered one harrowing scene after another.
 The chase to solve the mystery was an intense joyride with clever twists and shocking discoveries.

-What brought End of Watch to a steaming hot foaming cup of five star coffee was the cast of characters and how emotionally attached I became to them.
+What brought End of Watch to a steaming hot foaming cup of five-star coffee was the cast of characters and how emotionally attached I became to them.
 I have loved Bill from the start.
 Bill is not your typical hero.
-He is in fact a seventy-year-old man who has retired from the force.
+He is, in fact, a seventy-year-old man who has retired from the force.
 Prior to the events in Mr. Mercedes, he spent most of his days watching television and avoiding people.
 He is a little gruff and driven but he also has a soft side he rarely shows.
 Secondary characters added depth to the tale from Holly Gibney his partner at their five-year-old investigation agency to their friend on and off the force.
 King’s characters are unique, a tad quirky and very real.
 Throughout the course of the trilogy, I became attached to this motley crew.
 In End of Watch Stephen King reminded us just how fragile life can be.
 Maybe I am overly sensitive since I faced a great loss this year, but King had me weeping like a baby.

 Will Patton narrated all of the Bill Hodges books.
-For me he was the voice of Bill Hodges adding another layer to this trilogy.
+For me, he was the voice of Bill Hodges adding another layer to this trilogy.
 From his pacing to different voices, I find myself quickly caught up in any novel he narrates.
-Because of this he is one of my favorite narrators.
+Because of this, he is one of my favorite narrators.